eliska-povolna/tf_uol_provider/README.md

 ## Using the provider

 You can create UOL contacts using the terraform configuration.
+It is now set to update the demo UOL app.

-Since the provider is only local right now, you also need to change your terraform.rc in AppData directory to
+Since the provider is only local right now, you also need to change your `terraform.rc` in AppData directory to

 ```
 provider_installation {